joshcanhelp/josh-to-11/input/symlinked/posts/2008-12-03-curing-underemployment-or-joshs-six-step-plan-to-a-great-resume-part-3-of-6.md

 ---
-title: "Curing Underemployment (or) Josh’s Six Step Plan to a Great Resume (part 3 of 6)"
+title: Curing Underemployment (or) Josh’s Six Step Plan to a Great Resume (part 3 of 6)
-excerpt: ""
+excerpt: 'A personal statement, also known as an objective, is, in your own words, why the job you’re trying to get is good for you.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Professional Development"]
-featured_img:
 wpid: 451
+tags:
+  - Professional Development
+featured_img: null
 ---